TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`public/`
 ===============

 This folder contains all files that are publicly available.
-Your webservers web root **must** point here.
+Your webserver's web root **must** point here.

-This folder contains the main entry script :file:`index.php` created by composer and might contain publicly available files like a :file:`robots.txt` and files needed for the server configuration like a :file:`.htaccess`.
+This folder contains the main entry script :file:`index.php` created by Composer and might contain publicly available files like a :file:`robots.txt` and files needed for the server configuration like a :file:`.htaccess`.

-If required this directory can be renamed by setting `extra > typo3/cms > web-dir` in the composer.json, for example to :file:`web`:
+If required, this directory can be renamed by setting `extra > typo3/cms > web-dir` in the composer.json, for example to :file:`web`:

 ..  code-block:: json